Studio C: Shoulder Angel/Devil

 Matt Meese plays a life-sized shoulder angel.
 Humor results from the fact that Shoulder Angel feels the need to physically and awkwardly climb to a perch upon the right shoulder of the body of each character for which he attempts to act as a conscience.
 His catchphrase is "Poof!" which he says upon entering the scene.
 A variant on this skit is Shoulder Devil, also played by Meese, a life-sized, obese devil who also climbs the body of each character he attempts to tempt.
-In several sketches, Divine Comedy cast member McKay Lindsey also appears as a shoulder angel, appearing alongside Matt Meese.
-Debuted Season 1, Episode 2.
-Shoulder Angel and Shoulder Devil have appeared in seven sketches.
+In two sketches, Divine Comedy cast member McKay Lindsey also appears as a shoulder angel, appearing alongside Matt Meese.
+Adam Berg also briefly appeared as a shoulder angel in one sketch.
+Shoulder Angel made his first appearance during Studio C's pilot episode, while the series was still under the working title of "Common Room."
+As of December 2024, Shoulder Angel and Shoulder Devil have appeared in eleven sketches.

 The Smiths

 A family from rural Nebraska, Mr. Smith played by Jason Gray, Mrs. Smith played by Mallory Everton, Johnny Smith played by James Perry, and Martha May Smith played by Whitney Call, star in 2 videos in the style of Wes Anderson movies.
-They are about Mr. Smith's evil brother Barnaby Smith played by Matt Meese along with three other evil brothers played by Adam Berg, Stacey Harkey and Jeremy Warner trying to steal the family farm because they got jobs that they thought meant farmer (pharmacist, ant farm seller, Red Sox farm team and law firm).
+They are about Mr. Smith's evil brother Barnaby Smith played by Matt Meese along with three other evil brothers played by Adam Berg, Stacey Harkey and Jeremy Warner trying to steal the family farm because they got jobs that they thought meant farmer (pharmacist, ant farm seller, Red Sox farm team, and law firm).
 Recurring themes include Grandpa dying, Mr Smith's lack of common sense, mixes between modern and past culture, iPhones being able to exist in the old times, women not being able to vote and the fact that being a democrat is illegal.
 There have been 2 Smith family sketches.